Asparagus Densiflorus Meyers (Feather Asparagus)

 - Asparagus Sprengeri — graceful trailing habit, flexible cascading stems, D17 x H35 cm.
 The only one suitable for hanging baskets.

-Exposure & location
+Exposure & placement

 - Ideal exposure: bright indirect light — near an east- or west-facing window.